ruchi961/Memorizer-Game/README.md

 # @ MemorizerGame
-Memorizer Game: A game wherein the players memorizers the digits shown for 5 seconds and then are given 60 seconds to memeorize the numbers and their exact positions as they were visible.
+A game wherein the players memorize the digits shown for 5 seconds and then are given 60 seconds to memorize the numbers and their exact positions as they were visible ans enter their guesses.
 The correct analysis of the answers whether correctly answered or wrongly answered is shown.

 ## > Information